Author: Selena Belisle, Owner/Instructor, CE Institute LLC, Miami FL

 On a side-note - if you're not comfortable working with pregnant women, then you might not want to seek prenatal training or attempt to provide prenatal service.
-Each therapist should pursue and practices whatever is in their hearts - because that is sincerely the best practice for all.
-And if you're not comfortable practicing on pregnant women, that's okay - but please do not tell others that this practice is unsafe.
+Each therapist should pursue and practice whatever is in their hearts - because that is sincerely the best practice for all.
+So, if you're not comfortable practicing on pregnant women, that's okay - but please do not tell others that prenatal massage practice is unsafe.
 It is not.
 Prenatal massage is one of the most wonderful relationships a therapist can share with a client, and it should not be prohibited for nefarious reasons.

 Please click HERE to learn more about pregnancy massage and available prenatal massage CE classes at CE Institute LLC.

 Author Selena Belisle is the Founder of CE Institute LLC in Miami FL.
 She is a retired professional athlete and has been practicing massage therapy for over 30 years.
 Selena is an approved CE Provider with NCBTMB & the Florida Board of Massage.
 She now teaches full time for the Complementary and Alternative Health Care Industries.
 You can learn more about Selena’s training and CE classes at www.CeInstitute.com